 Farmers got bored of waiting for their turns and often picked up the girya to keep themselves busy in friendly matches.
 Soon, the equipment became popular as an effective accompaniment to various performances across the countryside.

 From the villages, the kettlebell spread to the towns and cities; again through the wandering circuses and acrobats.

 In fact, the kettlebell became so popular across Russian villages and cities that the Circle for Amateur Athletics was founded in 1885 and held the first official kettlebell competition in Russia.

 Sometime in the mid-nineteenth century, the Russian physician Dr. Vladislav Krayevsky noticed the huge potential of kettlebell training for enhancing strength and endurance.
 Being the personal physician of the Czar, he persuaded the king to include kettlebell training in the physical fitness regime of the Russian army.

 This move further popularized the use of kettlebells in physical training across Russia and in the year 1948, kettlebell competition was declared a national sport in the nation.

 Spread in the West

 Kettlebells were introduced to the West through the travels and interactions between athletes and fitness enthusiasts of the east and the west.
-The early twentieth century was a time of global exchange of ideas and the West (particularly the USA) embraced the approach of kettlebell training.
+The early twentieth century was a time of the global exchange of ideas and the West (particularly the USA) embraced the approach of kettlebell training.
 In fact, the word kettlebell first appeared in English dictionaries during this time.

-During the World Wars, the Russian kettlebell lost favour with the West.
+During the World Wars, the Russian kettlebell lost favor with the West.
 However, at the turn of this century, Pavel Tsatsouline, a Russian immigrant began teaching kettlebell training in the USA.
 It was through his efforts that the kettlebell gained popularity in the West once again.